network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/README.md

 ## How to Contribute to the Pages (Step by Step)

-The basis of the pages are markup-files.
-If you want to understand how markup files are rendered as a web page, see the technical explanation below.
+The basis of the pages are markdown files.
+If you want to understand how markdown files are rendered as a web page, see the technical explanation below.
 This section will give you brief explanation on how to edit what is visible to the public in a way that is almost as easy as writing in the text editor of your choice.

 ### Step One